U-Boot-EFI/lf2initrd/lf2_initrd.rst

 Since the FilePathList[1-N] is OS specific we can define a range of N were the user can add his initrd(s) path(s) when defining the Boot#### options.

-It's then the bootloader's job to search the device path.
-If a file is present, the bootloader can install the necessary protocol.
-The kernel efi-stub will use that and load the appropriate initrd.
+The EFI Bootloader must scan the device paths.
+If a file is present, the bootloader may install the necessary protocol.

+Once the he kernel efi-stub discovers the protocol and tries to load an initrd, the EFI firmware must locate the file(s) via the device paths in the EFI_LOAD_OPTION and copy the buffer into the kernel provided memory.